jundalisay/sp/content/en/research/indian/gospel/chapter-16c.md

 Friday, December 14, 1883

 At 9AM Sri Ramakrishna was standing on the southeast verandah near the door of his room, with Ramlal by his side.
-Rākhāl and Lātu were moving about.
+Rakhal and Lātu were moving about.
 M. arrived and prostrated himself before the Master.

 Sri Ramakrishna said to him affectionately: "You have come.
 That's very good.
 Today is an auspicious day."